And keep the most important message.

 It’s true.
 People don’t always read all the copy.

-Copy is as important as the way it’s presented.
+The copy is as important as the way it’s presented.

 That’s why it’s so important to know how to lay out your web copy.

-What does scan mean in this context?
+What does scanning mean in this context?

 Here we go.